akshat311/MIDAS-RA-Task/README.md

 # Steps to Reproduce the code

-Download the 300 dimension GloVe embeddings using [this link]("https://nlp.stanford.edu/projects/glove/").
+Download the 300 dimension GloVe embeddings using [this link]("https://nlp.stanford.edu/projects/glove/").</br>
 Save it in folder containing the dataset and model.ipynb file.
+It has not been included in this repository due to its large size. </br>
-After this, run model.ipynb notebook to recreate the steps.
+After this, run model.ipynb notebook to recreate the process.

 # Summary